ovu/StreetFinder/StreetFinder/README.txt

 =================

 + AproximativeSearchImpl.AddressService
   It is a thread safe implementation of the IAddressService.
+It uses the class StreetRepositoryLucene for inserting and searching for documents in the lucene index.

 + StreetFinder.StreetRepositoryLucene
   It is a lucene wrapper that allows for indexing street documents and offers a method for searching for streets aproximatively.
+It uses the StreetAnalyzer for analyzing the street before they are indexed.

 + StreetFinder.StreetAnalyzer
   It is the implementation of a Lucene analyzer that it used for analyzing street documents.
 It generates the tokens for the reverted index